AdobeDocs/experience-manager-forms-cloud-service.en/help/integrate-aem-forms-with-adobe-analytics.md

 Create rules on specific fields of an adaptive form using rule editor to send Analytics data from an adaptive form to Adobe Analytics.

 In a two-stage process, you define a rule on a field in an adaptive form.
 The rule dispatches an event.
-The name of event is mapped to a custom capture event in Adobe Analytics.
+The name of event is mapped to a custom capture event in Adobe Launch.

 To create rules using rule editor in an adaptive form: